 How Much Does It Cost?

-To turn our attention now, to the second question on factoring related to “how much does it cost”, here is a simple example using a $10,000 invoice, an 80% advance rate, a 2.5% discount rate, on an invoice which is due and payable in 30 days.
+To turn our attention from “how does factoring work” to the second question on factoring related to “how much does it cost”, here is a simple example using a $10,000 invoice, an 80% advance rate, a 2.5% discount rate, on an invoice which is due and payable in 30 days.

 - ABC Widgets sells its products to XYZ Nuts & Bolts and submits an invoice to them for $10,000.